universalweb/Whitepaper/WhitePaper.md

 <h5>EXPANDED TOPOLOGY</h5>
 <p>From a topology standpoint the UW is a hybrid web (centralized focused but enhanced by decentralized components).
 The network is designed to go beyond the capabilities that any solely centralized or decentralized network could offer.
 Centralized components provide early protections and ensure equal or better performance than the WWW.
 The WWW doesn't provide a unified way to take advantage of decentralized technology that can enhance its core functions.
 DNS is an existing function which can take advantage of decentralized technology to expand availability and increase performance.
 A new decentralized feature is the delivery of typical static Web assets via a Web wide decentralized CDN.
 Allowing all of the Web to participate is key to adoption and expantion.
 These decentralized options can be taken advantage of based on the client's and the service's discretion.</p>

+<h6>TLDR; Both topologies have their use cases but together they're a solution.</h6>

 <br />

 <img align="center" src="https://sentivate.com/wp-content/uploads/2018/09/hyrbidNetworkTopology.png">